 The timeline for the grant procedure of new plant varieties is unpredictable and differs on a case-by-case basis.
 Typically, the document examination takes around three months, and the examination by cultivation takes approximately two years.
 However, this procedure could take longer if the examiner issues an additional office action, or if the applicant requests an extension of the due date for filing its response to the rejection.

 Inventors/applicants do not need to be represented by attorneys in order to initiate grant proceedings.
-However, if the applicant does not have an address in Korea, it shall be represented by an agent that does have an address in Korea in order to proceed with grant proceedings before the KIPO.
+However, if the applicant does not have an address in Korea, it must be represented by an agent that does have an address in Korea in order to proceed with grant proceedings before the KIPO.
 Furthermore, the agent shall be a Korean Patent Attorney in the procedure for patents and utility models.

 The costs for the grant procedure can be divided into attorney’s fees and official fees.
 The attorney’s fees are usually based on hourly rates, and depend highly on various factors that are unique to each invention, including the complexity of inventions, the volume of records and the number of claims.
 Therefore, public statistics on the legal cost are not available.
 The average costs for the grant procedure range from several thousand to tens of thousands of dollars, including fees for responding to office actions.
-The official fees includes a filing fee, an examination fee and a registration fee (or annuity).
+The official fees include a filing fee, an examination fee and a registration fee (or annuity).
 These fees are based on the number of claims and the number of years for registration.
 For a patent application with ten claims, the application fee and examination fee without fees for responding to office actions is approximately USD500 in total.

 The term of a patent is 20 years from the filing date of the patent application, but the rights to the patent arise when the patent is registered.
-The rights to a utility model last ten years from the filing date of the utility model application and, similarly, such rights arise when the grant of the utility model is registered.
+The rights to a utility model last ten years from the filing date of the utility model application and, similarly, arise when the grant of the utility model is registered.
 The term of a new plant variety is 20 years from the registration date of the grant of the plant variety right, but 25 years for fruit trees and forest trees.

-For patents, however, the term can be extended in two instances:
+For patents, however, the term can be extended in two instances.

 The owner of an intellectual property right has the right to initiate both civil and criminal actions against alleged infringers.
 For civil actions, the owner can file an action for injunction of infringement (Article 126 of KPA, Article 30 of UMA, Article 83 of NVP), an action for damages (Article 131 of KPA, Article 30 of UMA, Article 85 of NVP) and an action for reinstatement of reputation (Article 131 of KPA, Article 30 of UMA, Article 87 of NVP).
 These statutes do not establish procedural requirements to be met before filing an action, but a lawsuit seeking damages must be filed within ten years from the date of the last infringing act, and within three years from the date of the owner’s learning of the infringing act.
 The owner also has a right to file preliminary injunctions if there is an imminent infringement.